 The occurrence, fate, and transport of emerging contaminants is a priority issue for NEIWPCC.
 The ecological and human health implications of these contaminants for wastewater and drinking water treatment facilities are of key interest.

 Media attention and advances in detection techniques have engendered a growing awareness of emerging contaminants.
 This attention also focuses on the need for action and leadership at the local, state, and regional levels.

 One such emerging pollutant is microscopic plastic fibers that enter the environment when polyester fleece is laundered.

-Ongoing research is focused on the environmental impacts of these compounds, including research on the prioritization of compounds of greatest concern, the development of better detection and analytical methodologies, source characterization, and human health and ecological impacts.
+Ongoing research focuses on the environmental impacts of these compounds.
+This work includes the development of better detection and analytical methodologies, source characterization, and human health and ecological impacts.